Why Do Stars Turn Red? II. Steady-State Envelope Solutions: Methods

 \subsection{Realistic models}

-To construct realistic models, we require detailed gas physics such as the EOS and opacity.
-These data are retrieved from MESA (version 10108), with linear interpolation applied over the tabulated grids.
+We then construct more realistic models by solving Eqs.~(1)–(3), including energy transport, which require detailed microphysics such as the EOS and opacity.
+These data are taken from MESA (version 10108), with linear interpolation applied over the tabulated grids.